rayhankinan/distributed-ticketing-and-reservation-system/client-service/README.md

 From the root of this repository, run `docker-compose up`.

 To run the migration, make sure `go` is installed.
 Then, simply do `make migrate-up`

+_make sure that the client-database container is already running_